ThoughtWorksInc/Import.scala/README.md

 ## Magic Imports
-This plugin provides a set of magic imports that let you load additional code into a REPL session: these are imports which start with a `$`.
+This plugin provides a set of magic imports that let you load additional code into a Scala source file: these are imports which start with a `$`.

 ### `import $file`

-This lets you load **Scala Scripts** into the REPL.
+This lets you load **Scala Scripts** into current source file.
 For example given a small script defining one value we want

 ```scala